-4. SUMMARY SUSPENSION
+5. SUMMARY SUSPENSION

-- 4.1 The Vice-Chancellor may, if he/she deems it to be in the interests of the maintenance of good order and discipline at the University, summarily suspend a student for a specified time from all or any of the campuses or residences, the attendance of lectures or any other activity of the University. - 4.2 The period of suspension may extend until such time as: - 4.2.1 the student has been found not guilty by the disciplinary committee, - 4.2.2 the student's request for review has been settled in his/her favour, or - 4.2.3 the coming into effect of the penalty imposed in terms of this Code. - 4.3 The Vice-Chancellor may, at any time, set aside the suspension, which he/she has imposed on a student in terms of paragraph 4.1, and, after so doing; he/she may reimpose such suspension.
+- 5.1 The Vice-Chancellor may, if he/she deems it to be in the interests of the maintenance of good order and discipline at the University, summarily suspend a student for a specified time from all or any of the campuses or residences, the attendance of lectures or any other activity of the University. - 5.2 A student who is suspended summarily in terms of the provisions of this section shall be given reasonable opportunity to respond to such summary suspension, providing reasons why he/she should not be summarily suspended. - 5.3 Once the suspension is implemented, the period of suspension may extend until such time as: - 5.3.1 the student has been found not guilty by the disciplinary committee, - 5.3.2 the student's request for review has been settled in his/her favour, or - 5.3.3 the coming into effect of the penalty imposed in terms of this Code. - 5.4 The Vice-Chancellor may, at any time, set aside the suspension, which he/she has imposed on a student in terms of paragraph 5.1, and, after so doing, he/she may re-impose such suspension.

-5. THE CENTRAL DISCIPLINARY COMMITTEE
+6. THE DISCIPLINARY COMMITTEES